NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### Installation

+Quick way: install Vagrant and VirtuaBox first and proceed to Set-Up.

-See [Wiki](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki) for more platform specific information when not using VirtualBox.
+_Recommended way_: see [Wiki](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki) for more platform specific installation options.

 ### Set-Up